 She spent the rest of the day on the phone with the police, her banks, and her credit card companies – closing accounts and getting new credit cards issued.
 I should tell you that this is not someone who is computer-illiterate, either.
 She worked for AT & T for more than two decades and uses a computer with ease.

-8. Tech Support Scams
+8. Tech Support Fraud

 The senior is contacted either by a phone call or a pop up on their computer screen.
 The story is almost always the same…